 Also, users should refrain from using PPTP – even though the software is readily available and easy to use and configure.
 Lastly, because of the security flaws found in Microsoft’s operating systems, and the nature of the Internet, Windows users should always use a VPN tunnel to secure their data online.

-If users forgo the use of VPN encryption, there’s no telling who might capture and read an innocent user’s information.
+If users forego the use of VPN encryption, there’s no telling who might capture and read an innocent user’s information.